-Following the signing of the 2011-2015 collective agreement, the Status of Women Committee of the Fédération de la santé et des services sociaux (FSSS-CSN) has updated the handbook on parental rights for employees in the public sector.
-The new collective agreement contains a number of important improvements to parental rights for our members, particularly with respect to leave, including the 5 weeks of paternity leave.
+Following the signing of the 2016-2020 national collective agreement, the Status of Women Committee of the Fédération de la santé et des services sociaux (FSSS-CSN) has updated the handbook on parental rights for employees in the public sector.
+The new collective agreement contains important improvements to parental rights for our members, particularly with respect to leave, especially in terms of workstudy-family balance.

 The arrival of a child is an important event, involving many indispensable procedures.
-This handbook is intended to make it easier to understand the relevant clauses in the collective agreement, as well as legislation and the Québec Parental Insurance Plan (QPIP), as they bear on your rights at the various stages of your child's arrival.
+This handbook is intended to make it easier to understand the relevant clauses in the national collective agreement, as well as legislation and the Québec Parental Insurance Plan (QPIP), as they bear on your rights at the various stages of your child's arrival.